-- 94 percent of these child tip-over fatalities occur in a residential setting
+- Ninety one percent of these child tip-over fatalities occur in a residential setting.

 - Although tip-overs impact people of all ages, the incidents are more likely to be deadly when children are involved.
-84 percent of tip-over deaths involve children.
+Eighty three percent of tip-over deaths involve children.

-- A child dies every two weeks as a result of falling televisions, furniture, or appliances
+- On average, two to three children die every month as a result of falling televisions, furniture, or appliances.

 These furniture tip-overs can cause a variety of injuries–head injuries, contusions, lacerations, and fractures – even death.
 These accidents are often preventable, and CPSC has created the Anchor It! campaign to educate caretakers about the danger of falling furniture.
 Specifically, Anchor It! encourages consumers to buy sturdy furniture, secure top-heavy furniture and TVs, and purchase anti-tip hardware if it’s not included with the product.